Welcome to the Structural Biology Facility!

 for the study of single macromolecular crystals.

-of proteins including protein folding, secondary structure, chemical stability
+including protein folding, secondary structure, chemical stability.

 So, if you are new to structural biology and want to find out about your favourite protein or are a seasoned X-ray protein crystallographer we have infrastructure that could help.
 Please contact us for a tour (see About us for details on using the facility).

 A list of all the Instruments available for booking within the facility is available here

 Some of the Instrumentation in the SBF was acquired (in whole or in part) with the support of Australian Research Council Linkage Infrastructure, Equipment and Facilities Grant: ARC LIEF 190100165.

 We ask that the SBF be acknowledged in all publications and communications which result from access to our facilities and expertise.
 This information is required for reporting to funding bodies and provides a means of measuring our impact and is essential for the SBF’s continued support and expansion of its capabilities.

 We suggest using the the following form of acknowledgement for the facility:

 - The authors acknowledge use of facilities in the Structural Biology Facility within the Mark Wainwright Analytical Centre– UNSW, funded in part by the Australian Research Council Linkage Infrastructure, Equipment and Facilities Grant: ARC LIEF 190100165.